metislabs/slate/source/includes/_prediction.md

 __message__ | string | "ML predictions"
 __status_code__ | int | 200

-There will be an `payload` attribute associated with a successful response with:
+There will be a `payload` attribute associated with a successful response with:

  Attribute | Type | Value
 ---------:|:----:|:-----